Regularized Exponentially Tilted Empirical Likelihood for Bayesian Inference

 On the other hand, RETEL yields coverage rates closer to the nominal level but features much shorter intervals compared to AETEL.
-Within RETEL, \({\textnormal{RETEL}_f}\) produces wider intervals with higher coverage rates than \({\textnormal{RETEL}_r}\), consistent with the findings from the plots in \cref{fig:qq}.
+Within RETEL, the full version produces wider intervals with higher coverage rates than the reduced version, consistent with the findings from the plots in \cref{fig:qq}.

 \cref{tab:cr_l2} shows the results when \({l} = {2}\), indicating a prior mean that is far from the true parameter value.
 In this case, the credible intervals tend to be wider with lower coverage rates.
 ETEL is relatively unaffected due to the convex hull constraint.
 However, the effect of different \({l}\) values is noticeable for the other methods.
 Particularly when \({n} = {5}\) and \({s} = {0.5}\), the strong prior shifts the intervals toward \({2}\).
 AETEL is the most affected, as its coverage rate is considerably lower than that of RETEL, even with wider intervals.
 To sum up, RETEL exhibits robust performance across various prior means and variances, demonstrating close-to-nominal posterior coverage rates with small sample sizes.